cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 =======

 **Streams** are the primary means of bringing data from external systems into the CDAP in realtime.
-They are ordered, partionable, sequences of data, usable for realtime collection and consumption of data.
+They are ordered, time-partitioned sequences of data, usable for realtime collection and consumption of data.
 You specify a Stream in your :ref:`Application <applications>` specification::

   addStream(new Stream("myStream"));